Pe1mehk0/ECG3Click-Arduino-Library-V2/README.md

 ## ❓ Troubleshooting

 **1. The ECG signal looks like random noise.**
-* Ensure the "Lead-Off" message is not appearing in the Serial Monitor.
+* Ensure the "Lead-Off" message is not appearing in the Serial Monitor (the Python script is designed to work alongside the code located in `Examples/ECG_v2`).
 * Use a battery or a clean USB power source (laptops on chargers often inject 50Hz/60Hz noise).
 * Keep the electrode cables still; movement creates large artifacts.